RianaAllen/WritingSamples/Work Product/How_To/Markdown_Example.md

 		width:200;
 		alt="Create An Account button">
 </figure>
-4. There are two options for creating an account.
+4. There are two options for creating an account:

 #### Option A
 Use your Facebook account to log in.

-**Note:** *Only use this option if you already have a Facebook account and are currently signed in.*
+**Note:** *This option can only be used if you already have a Facebook account and are currently signed in.*

    - Click on the “Continue with Facebook” button.
 <figure>